 Larry has a B.S. in Management Information Systems from LaSalle University and attended Villanova University for graduate business coursework.
 He has also been appointed to the National School Boards Associationís Federal Relations Network and in that role seeks to insure that public education is a top priority of the federal government.
 In 2012, Feinberg received the Media Area NAACP's Foot Soldier for Justice Award in recognition of his commitment to universal public education and advocacy efforts, and was invited to join a group of Pennsylvania education leaders to meet with senior administration education policy advisors at the White House.~ In addition to his School Board and advocacy work, Larry is a longtime runner who has completed twenty-five slow marathons.

-Patricia Giambuzzi, a manager who helps to oversee four service lines across the 5-hospital system at Main Line Health, has served on the Haverford Township Board of School Directors since 2003.
+Patricia Giambuzzi, a healthcare management professional with expertise in administration, program and project management, and fundraising in healthcare, non-profit and higher education.
+Patti has served on the Haverford Township Board of School Directors since 2003.
 Reelected for another four-year term in 2013, Giambuzzi currently serves in a leadership capacity for curriculum and instruction.
 Patti and her husband Ray have two adult children who attended Haverford Schools.

 James E. Goldschmidt, Ph.D.